Boys anti-tank rifle: Operational use

 The Boys rifle was used in the early stages of the Second World War against lightly armoured German tanks and combat vehicles.
 Britain also supplied a large number of Boys anti-tank rifles to Finland in 1939 and 1940 during the Winter War with the Soviet Union.
-The weapon was popular with the Finns because it could deal with Soviet T-26 tanks, which the Finnish Army encountered in many engagements.
+The weapon was popular with the Finns, because it could deal with Soviet T-26 tanks, which the Finnish Army encountered in many engagements.

-Although useful against early German and Italian tanks in France and North Africa, as well as in the Norwegian campaign, such as the Panzer I, Panzer II and early models of Panzer III, increases in vehicle armour during the Second World War left the Boys largely ineffectual as an anti-tank weapon.
-A shortened version was deployed in 1942 for issue to airborne forces and saw use in Tunisia, where it proved completely ineffective because of the reduced velocity caused by the shortened barrel.
-Another limitation was that the Boys rifle was relatively heavy and unwieldy to carry and set up.
+Although useful against early German and Italian tanks in France and North Africa, as well as in the Norwegian campaign, such as the Panzer I, Panzer II and early models of Panzer III, improvements in vehicle armour during the Second World War left the Boys largely ineffectual as an anti-tank weapon.
+A shortened version was deployed in 1942, for issue to airborne forces, and saw use in Tunisia (where it proved completely ineffective, because of the reduced velocity caused by the shortened barrel).
+A further limitation was that the Boys rifle was relatively heavy and unwieldy to carry.

-The Boys' reputation after the Battle of France was such that the Canadian government, through the Directorate of Military Training, The Department of National Defence and National Film Board of Canada (NFB) commissioned a training film, Stop That Tank!
-(1942), from Walt Disney Studios to counter the rifle's "jinx" reputation.
+The Boys' reputation after the Battle of France was such that the Canadian government, through the Directorate of Military Training, the Department of National Defence and National Film Board of Canada (NFB) commissioned a training film, Stop That Tank!
+(1942), from Walt Disney Studios, to counter the rifle's "jinx" reputation.

 Nonetheless, in the European theatre, it was soon replaced by the PIAT (Projector, Infantry, Anti-Tank) in 1943, which first saw service during the Allied invasion of Sicily.
-In other roles, the Boys saw some use against bunkers, machine gun nests and light-skinned vehicles but was rapidly replaced in British and Commonwealth service, as quantities of the latter weapon became available, by the U.S. .50 BMG calibre M2 Browning machine gun.
+In other roles, the Boys saw some use against bunkers, machine gun nests and light-skinned vehicles, but was rapidly replaced in British and Commonwealth service, as quantities of the latter weapon became available, by the U.S. .50 BMG calibre M2 Browning machine gun.

 Using armour-piercing (AP), armour-piercing incendiary (API), and armour-piercing incendiary tracer (APIT) ammunition, the .50 Browning was just as capable in armour penetration and more devastating when igniting thin-skinned vehicles using incendiary rounds than the Boys, and could also serve as an effective anti-aircraft weapon.
 The heavier Browning, however, was not "man-portable" at 38 kg without tripod and 58 kg with tripod.
-Even the British Special Air Service, which made much use of captured or cast-off weapons for their jeeps and reconnaissance vehicles, quickly got rid of their Boys rifles in favour of M2 Brownings or the Italian 20mm Breda cannon.
+Even the British Special Air Service, which made much use of captured or cast-off weapons for their jeeps and reconnaissance vehicles, quickly got rid of their Boys rifles, in favour of M2 Brownings or the Italian 20mm Breda cannon.